ogrew/oscl/README.md

 - `--host`, `--port`, and `--address` are required.
 - `--args` and `--interval` are optional.
 - `--interval` is in milliseconds.
 Press `Ctrl+C` to stop repeated sending.
+- `--host localhost` will be automatically converted to `--host 127.0.0.1`.

 ### recv command